12 Best Hikes in the Dolomites with Epic Views

 Difficulty: Easy

-Although relatively long, this is an easy hike that is accessible to most walkers.
-It’s one of the best day hikes in the Dolomites for novice hikers and even children, but remember that there are some uphill sections.
+Although relatively long, this is an easy hike that is accessible to almost everyone.
+It’s one of the best day hikes in the Dolomites for beginner hikers and even children, but remember that there are some uphill sections.

 You can complete this hike either clockwise or counterclockwise.
 I definitely recommend going counterclockwise because this means you’ll have a view of the three peaks the whole time.